Current Graduate Students

 Mukadder is a social program student working with Dr. Nicola Curtin.

 Chris is a clinical program student working with Dr. Michael Addis.
 His research interests include adolescent development and the influences of social learning and gender socialization on male development and behavior.
 Chris is particularly interested in policing of masculinity and understanding the range of experiences that boys have with this social process.
+He is currently on internship at the Yale Child Study Center.

 Monica is a clinical program student working with Dr. Esteban Cardemil.
 Her research interests include understanding the effects of culture on psychopathology.
 Her doctoral thesis will focus on the effect of intergenerational conflict within immigrant families and its effect on externalizing and internalizing disorders in immigrant children.
+She is currently on internship at the Boston VA Substance Abuse Treatment Program.

 Kay is a clinical program student working with Dr. Abbie Goldberg.
 Her research interests include the effects of minority stress on health and mental health for LGBTQ people, sexual and gender diversity, and the positive aspects of identifying as member of a minority group.